batman084/DiceRoll/README.md

 ## Project Goals/Features:
-DiceRoll - Dice Roll game where you roll a dice and dice faces are displayed RockPaperScissors - Game where you play rock paper scissors against the computer CoinFlip - A simple coin flip animatio
+DiceRoll - Dice Roll game where you roll a dice and dice faces are displayed
+RockPaperScissors - Game where you play rock paper scissors against the computer
+CoinFlip - A simple coin flip animation game
 MainMenu - Main file that is running.
 It calls the other files.

 ## AP Test Parallels:
   * Arrays